USFWS/fwspp/README.md

 returned.
 Modifications to observation taxonomy can be suppressed with `taxonomy = FALSE`.

-#### Start Date

-Some databases allow us to subset by a range of dates.
-Specifically, GBIF, iDigBio, VertNet, and ServCat and be queried by the 'last interpreted', 'last modified', 'last indexed', and 'last issued' attributes respectively.
-By default, the start date is January 1st, 1776.
-If we would like to specify a more recent start date to reduce the records already retrieved in a previous query, we can specify the start date.
-It must be noted that the start date does not necessarily represent the date the record was added.
-Often it represents the date the record was most recently modified or updated.

 #### Other options

 By default, the `fws_occ` function makes the query using the actual